Table of contents

 5. Google Cloud Deployment Manager

-Google Cloud Deployment Manager is an infrastructure-as-code (IaC) tool that automates the provisioning and management of Google Cloud resources.
-It allows users to define infrastructure configurations using YAML, Jinja2, or Python templates, ensuring consistency and repeatability across deployments.
+Google Cloud Deployment Manager is an infrastructure-as-code service that automates the creation and management of Google Cloud resources.
+It allows teams to define infrastructure configurations using templates and deploy consistent environments across projects.

 General features: